© Copyright ResourcefulManager

 Suspect someone is looking for another job?
 Pull out his resume and check past job tenure.
 Does the employee have a history of moving on after five or six years at a job?
 If so, it’s very likely history will repeat itself, unless something is done to change his mind.

-6) Past Reasons For Leaving
+6) Past Reasons for Leaving

 Do you know why your employees left their previous jobs?
 If not, find out.
 Employees are often consistent with their reasons for leaving jobs.
 So make sure during interviews you ask potential employees what factors made them leave their previous jobs.
 If you hire them, make note of it and refer back to it on a regular basis to see if those factors are occurring with their current jobs.